shipstone98/SystemExtensions/README.md

 - public Matrix(Matrix matrix): initializes a new instance of the Matrix class that contains values copied from the specified matrix and has an equal number of rows and columns

 #### Properties
-- public int Columns: gets the number of columns in the Matrix
+- public int Columns { get; }: gets the number of columns in the Matrix
-- public bool IsIdentity: gets a value indicating whether the Matrix is the identity matrix
+- public bool IsIdentity { get; }: gets a value indicating whether the Matrix is the identity matrix
-- public int Rows: gets the number of rows in the Matrix
+- public int Rows { get; }: gets the number of rows in the Matrix
-- public double this[int row, int column]: gets or sets the value at the specified entry in the Matrix
+- public double this[int row, int column] { get; set; }: gets or sets the value at the specified entry in the Matrix

 #### Methods
 - public Matrix Add(Matrix matrix): adds matrix to the current Matrix instance and returns the result as a new Matrix